DARE FOR MORE ®

 |

-- Relutrigine has received Breakthrough Therapy Designation (BTD), Orphan Drug Designation (ODD) and Rare Pediatric Disease (RPD) designation from the FDA, and ODD from the European Medicines Agency (EMA) for the treatment of SCN2A and SCN8A-DEE and RPD designation for Dravet Syndrome
+- Relutrigine has received BTD, Orphan Drug Designation (ODD) and Rare Pediatric Disease (RPD) designation from the FDA, and ODD from the European Medicines Agency (EMA) for the treatment of SCN2A and SCN8A-DEE and RPD designation for Dravet Syndrome

-- Elsunersen has received ODD and RPD designation from the FDA, and ODD and PRIME designations from the EMA for the treatment of SCN2A GoF
+- Elsunersen has received ODD and RPD designation from the FDA, and ODD and Priority Medicines (PRIME) designations from the EMA for the treatment of early SCN2A DEE

 Careers